sushant097/100Days__DataScience/README.md

 ![image](https://github.com/user-attachments/assets/8b97c8b8-350b-48be-ab41-09982992ac72)

 ### **Explanation of the Figure**
-The uploaded image illustrates how different optimizers traverse the loss surface to reach the global minimum.
+The above visualization illustrates how different optimizers traverse the loss surface to reach the global minimum.
 Here’s a breakdown of each optimizer’s trajectory:

 1. **SGD (Red)**:
    - Displays zig-zagging behavior due to noisy gradients.